dbruwel/mcmc-for-triangulations/README.md

 <i>Sampling triangulations of manifolds using Monte Carlo methods</i> by <a href="https://www.maths.usyd.edu.au/u/ega/">Eduardo Altmann</a> and <a href="https://sites.google.com/view/jonathan-spreer/">Jonathan Spreer</a>, <a href="https://arxiv.org/abs/2310.07372"> arXiv:2310.07372 </a>.

-Minimal working examples in dimensions 2 and 3 (Algorithm 1 and 2), exploring the space of all triangulations of (generalised triangulations of) surfaces and/or (1-vertex triangulations of) 3-manifolds, is found in the jupyter-notebooks.
+Start at the notebooks <a href="https://github.com/edugalt/MCMCForTriangulations/blob/main/tutorial2d.ipynb" target=_blank> tutorial2d.ipynb </a> and <a href="https://github.com/edugalt/MCMCForTriangulations/blob/main/tutorial3d.ipynb" target=_blank> tutorial3d.ipynb </a> for minimal working examples in dimensions 2 and 3 (Algorithm 1 and 2), exploring the space of all triangulations of (generalised triangulations of) surfaces and/or (1-vertex triangulations of) 3-manifolds.

-Folders:
-  - src/ source code of the MCMC method
+The source code of the MCMC method is in the folder src/
-  - outputs/ stores longer outputs

 # Documentation